 Really?
 The naive kid in me wonders, “Does this really happen in today’s workplace?”

 Notably, Scott wasn’t complaining that the employer denied him FMLA leave.
-In fact, Scott took all the FMLA leave his little heart desired.
 Rather, Scott argued that his employer violated the FMLA when his managers disclosed his medical condition to those without a need-to-know and when his coworkers ridiculed him for it.

 To the court, the issue was a straightforward one.
 Under the FMLA, confidentiality of medical information is an employee right, and the allegation here is that the employer violated that right.
 Therefore, even if the employer granted to Scott all the FMLA leave he was entitled, the court found it possible that the employer still “materially affected” Scott’s working conditions when it allegedly breached confidentiality and other employees mocked Scott for his condition.
 Holtrey v.
 Collier County Bd. of Commissioners